 - The Best High Protein Oatmeal Without Protein Powder

 Why Oatmeal Makes a Good Breakfast

-I am a huge proponent of having a protein packed breakfast in the morning because it helps keep you feel full until lunch time and it keeps your blood sugar levels balanced.
+I am a huge proponent of having a protein-packed breakfast in the morning because it helps keep you feeling full until lunchtime and it keeps your blood sugar levels balanced.
 This helps provide your body with sustained energy.
 And if you are on a weight loss journey, then you definitely need to focus on eating more protein earlier in the day.

 Oatmeal is a great way to feel full and satisfied in the morning when you focus on adding protein.

 If you are lactose intolerant and you can’t use cow’s milk, which has 8 grams of protein per serving, or you do not have protein powder on hand, then it is important to find other ways to add in protein to make this a high-protein oatmeal.
 There are a ton of plant-based milk alternatives, soy and oat milk being my usual go-to’s.

 Why is it important to add protein to oatmeal